Old Bazaar, Gjakova

 The Old Bazaar (Pazari i vjetër; Стари базар / Stari bazar) in Gjakova is the oldest bazaar in Kosovo (also known as Çarshia e Madhe (Grand Bazaar) or Dakovica.
 Mëhalla e Hadumit, the historical neighborhood where it is located also houses the city's oldest mosque, the Hadum Mosque (Xhamia e Hadumit), which dates from the 15th century.

 The Grand Bazaar (from the Çarşı meaning marketplace Çarshia e Vjetër) was the heart of the economy in Gjakova, a city of trade and merchandise which served the villages around the municipality of Gjakova, the Junik zone and Gjakova’s highlands (Malësia e Gjakovës) on the border between Kosovo and Albania.
 The Old Bazaar was burnt and destroyed and then it was reconstructed after suffering damage during the 1999 war (the last war in Kosovo).

 Around the mosque lie the graves with sculpted decorations, with inscriptions engraved in the old Ottoman language.
 In the past, it was used to bury members of the popular families in Gjakova.
-Within the mosque’s complex were the hamam (Turkish bath) which was destroyed in 2008, the building of the old library, from 1671 (burnt by Serbian forces during the war of 1999 and totally ruined in 2000) and also meytepi from 1777.
+Within the mosque’s complex were the hamam (Turkish bathhouse) which was destroyed in 2008, the building of the old library, from 1671 (burnt by Serbian forces during the war of 1999 and totally ruined in 2000) and also meytepi from 1777.

 The bazaar is linked to the city centre, just five minutes away via the IslamBegu Bridge.
 The bazaar covers an area of about 35000 m2 and the length of its main road is 1 km, with about 500 shops situated along it.
 It is, however, still home to an active mosque, several türbes, and a clock tower, which was destroyed during the First Balkan War and was recently rebuilt.